microdotblog/help.micro.blog/_posts/2017-10-15-mac-version.md

 ## Version history

+### 1.7 --- March 27, 2019

+* Added support for saving a post as a draft to publish later (File menu → Save Draft).
+* Added a new "Posts" section to search and edit your recent posts.

 ### 1.6 --- January 30, 2019

 * Added setting categories on new posts.
 Create categories in Micro.blog on the web (Posts → Categories) and then show the categories pane on macOS (View menu → Categories).
 * Fixed character counter in Dark Mode.

 ### 1.5.1 --- January 25, 2019